barenbaruna/Create-AI-powered-apps-with-open-source-LangChain/README.md

 ## Getting Started

-To get started with LangChain, please visit the [official documentation](https://apps.course-dev.skills.network/learning/course/course-v1:IND+GPXX06NCEN+v1/home) or if you want documentation in English, please visit [official documentation](https://apps.cognitiveclass.ai/learning/course/course-v1:IBMSkillsNetwork+GPXX0W2REN+v1/home) You can explore the provided usage examples there.
+To get started with LangChain, please visit the [official documentation(ind)](https://apps.course-dev.skills.network/learning/course/course-v1:IND+GPXX06NCEN+v1/home) or if you want documentation in English, please visit [official documentation(eng)](https://apps.cognitiveclass.ai/learning/course/course-v1:IBMSkillsNetwork+GPXX0W2REN+v1/home) You can explore the provided usage examples there.

-Thank you for using LangChain to build your AI-powered applications!
-Feel free to provide feedback and contribute to the development of this project.
+## 📧 Support

+For any questions or issues regarding this project, feel free to contact me at [barenbarunaharahap@gmail.com](mailto:barenbarunaharahap@gmail.com).

+## 🙏 Acknowledgements

+Special thanks to IBM Advance AI @Infinite Learning for providing valuable insights and guidance throughout this course.